-8. Tighten the drive chain adjusting nuts lightly, then hold the adjusting nuts and tighten the lock nuts.

-9. Recheck drive chain slack.
+- 8. Hold the adjusting bolts and tighten the lock nuts - 9.
+Recheck drive chain slack.

 If a torque wrench was not used for installation, see your dealer as soon as possible to verify proper assembly.
 Improper assembly may lead to loss of braking capacity.